 Family Activities You Can Do

 If you were a camper before small kids, you won’t be able to do the same things you did until they are older.
 That means no white water rafting, cliff jumping, or rock climbing (You can if you leave the kids at the campsite).
 This doesn’t mean your days of adventure are over.
 It means that they are temporarily altered.
+Family activities are the goal now.
 Kids crave adventure, excitement, and fun.
 Depending on the season, there are ways of making sure they get that camping.

 The best way to get in touch with the outdoors other than camping in the woods is hiking.
 Some trails have attractions that allow your family to see things they won’t see from the site or at home.
 It is a great way to get some exercise as well.